-Introduction to DIC Benefits Eligibility & Rules
+Introduction to DIC Benefits Eligibility & Rules for Widows

 There are several different rules that the VA has established regarding eligibility for DIC or Dependency and Indemnity Compensation benefits.
 A five-year rule, a ten-year rule, and a one-year rule as well as when a veteran’s death is the result of a service-connected condition.